radiodan/radiodan.github.io/help/architecture.md

 The toolkit works just as well for building media prototypes that run in the cloud, or working on powerful computers.
 But some parts of the toolkit are specifically aimed at helping embedded linux devices such as the Raspberry Pi to help create a believable radio-like experience.

-<p class="note">We've produced a Raspberry Pi disk image that makes it easy to create your own internet radio. <a href="/help/tutorials/build-radio.html">Read the instructions.</a></p>

 Core components
 ---

 ### Event Bus

-We use [RabbitMQ](https://www.rabbitmq.com/) as the messaging layer.
+We use a [broker](https://github.com/radiodan/broker) written in Go over [ZeroMQ](http://zeromq.org/) for the messaging layer.
 There are clients for many different languages meaning that you can write prototype apps in many languages.

 [Read more about the messaging layer, and the format of messages.](/help/software/messaging.html)